Shadow-Admins/Cyber_Club/Starting_Point/Reversing/Challenges/Try_Hack_Me/Reversing_ELF/README.md

 <p></p>
 Once you have entered this line you can exit and save .zshrc (if youre using nano the command is: <kbd>Ctrl+x</kbd> then <kbd>y</kbd> to save finally <kbd>Enter</kbd> to save as the current name '.zshrc')
 <p></p>
-Now that you have updated your '.zshrc' or '.bashrc' file you now need to tell your terminal to use this updated file as the 'source' we do this through the following command or by exiting your terminal and starting a new terminal.
+Now that you have updated your '.zshrc' or '.bashrc' file you now need to tell your terminal to use this updated file as the 'source' we do this through the following command or by exiting your terminal and starting a new terminal.       ghidraRun
 <p></p>

 ```